Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

-We next compare Arja, SequenceR, and SimFix with \sbir to their original published versions.
-Arja using \sbir correctly patches 4 defects original Arja did not (Lang-7, Lang-10, Lang-59, and Math-35).
-Of the defects in our dataset, original Arja correctly patched 15 defects~\cite{Yuan20} (plus 3~others that either had no bug report (Chart-3) or whose developer patches involved multiple files (Math-22 and Math-98)).
-Of these 15, Arja with \sbir correctly patches 12, but not the other 3 (Lang-35, Math-39, and Math-86).
-We examined the original evaluation's patches~\cite{arja_patches} and found that for these 3~defects, Arja had produced only a single patch, which is highly uncommon for Arja (it produced many patches for all other defects it patched), suggesting that there is something special about these defects or the process the Arja evaluation followed in repairing them.
+\looseness-1 \textbf{\sbir vs.\ Original Published APR Versions.} We find that the three repair tools using \sbir correctly repair somewhat complementary defects to those the original published versions repaired.
+Arja using \sbir correctly patches 4~defects (Lang-7, Lang-10, Lang-59, and Math-35) original Arja did not.
+Of the defects in our dataset, the original Arja correctly patched 15 defects~\cite{Yuan20} (plus 3~others that either had no bug reports (Chart-3) or were multi-file-edit defects (Math-22 and Math-98)).
+Of these 15, Arja using \sbir correctly patches 12, but not the other 3 (Lang-35, Math-39, and Math-86).
+We examined the original evaluation's patches\footnote{\url{https://github.com/yyxhdy/defects4j-patches/tree/master/Arja}} and found that for these 3~defects, Arja had produced only a single patch, which is highly uncommon for Arja (it produced many patches for all other defects it patched), suggesting that there is something special about these defects or the process the Arja evaluation followed in repairing them.
 Overall, Arja with \sbir correctly patches 1 more defect than the original Arja.
-While the Arja's original evaluation excludes the Closure and Mockito defects, we found that Arja using \sbir correctly patches Closure-78, which involves editing non-consecutive statements; none of existing 14~APR tools~\cite{Liu19}, nor Arja with our SBFL or \irflname, can produce a patch for this defect.

-SimFix using \sbir correctly patches 2 defects original SimFix did not (Closure-68 and Closure-126).
-Of the defects in our dataset, original SimFix correctly patched 21 defects~\cite{Jiang18} (plus 6 others that either had no bug reports (Chart-3, Chart-7, Chart-20) or whose developer patches involved multiple files (Closure-63, Math-71, and Math-98)).
-Of these 21, SimFix with \sbir correctly patches 20.
-Note that the original evaluation~\cite{Jiang18} listed 7 more defects (Closure-115, Lang-16, Lang-27, Lang-39, Lang-41, Lang-50, and Lang-60) as patched correctly.
-The authors subsequently identified one of those (Lang-27) as incorrect~\cite{simfix_patches}, and our analysis revealed that the six others are also incorrect.
-SimFix with \sbir could not patch the remaining one defect (Time-7).
+SimFix using \sbir correctly patches 3~defects (Closure-68, Closure~92, and Closure-126) original SimFix did not.
+Of the defects in our dataset, original SimFix correctly patched 21~defects~\cite{Jiang18} (plus 6 others that either had no bug reports (Chart-3, Chart-7, Chart-20) or were multi-file-edit defects (Closure-63, Math-71, and Math-98)).
+Of these 21, SimFix with \sbir correctly patches 19.
+(Note that the original evaluation~\cite{Jiang18} listed 7 more defects (Closure-115, Lang-16, Lang-27, Lang-39, Lang-41, Lang-50, and Lang-60) as patched correctly.
+The authors subsequently identified one of those (Lang-27) as incorrect,\footnote{\url{https://github.com/xgdsmileboy/SimFix/tree/master/final/result}} and our analysis revealed that the six others are also incorrect.
+SimFix with \sbir could not patch the remaining two defects (Math-35 and Math-63).
 Overall, SimFix with \sbir correctly patches 1 more defect than the original SimFix.
+SequenceR's original evaluation used perfect FL~\cite{Chen19}, so a direct comparison is not appropriate.
+With perfect FL, original SequenceR patched 14~defects correctly, and with \sbir, it patches 6 (Chart-11, Closure-73, Closure-86, Lang-59, Math-58, and Math-75) of those 14.